DevAJBatista/DevAJBatista/README.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-I build the unglamorous software that keeps physical goods moving — inventory
+Participating in the development of a software that keeps physical goods moving,
-sync, order routing, pick-and-pack flows, shipping labels, accounting hand-off.
+inventory sync, order routing, pick-and-pack flows, shipping labels, accounting
-The kind of code where a rounding error becomes a real box on the wrong truck.
+hand-off.
+The kind of code where a rounding error becomes a real box on the
+wrong truck.

-Five years at [SKULabs](https://skulabs.com), a multichannel inventory, barcode,
+Five years and couting at [SKULabs](https://skulabs.com), a multichannel inventory,
-and shipping platform syncing orders and stock across dozens of sales channels
+barcode, and shipping platform syncing orders and stock across dozens of sales
-and carriers.
+channels and carriers.
 I came into engineering through four years of frontline support,
 which shaped how I build: I've talked to the people hitting the bug.

 Most of what I ship lives in private repos, so the graph below is the honest